-- 38.2.
+- 38.6 When the one minute signal is shown, engines should be started and all operating-team personnel must leave the grid by the time the 15 second signal is given, taking all equipment with them.
+If any operating-team personnel or equipment remain on the grid after the 15 second signal has been shown, the driver of the car concerned must start the race from the pit lane as specified in Article 38.2.
 A penalty under Article 15.3 d) will be imposed on any driver who fails to start the race from the pit lane.
 If any driver needs assistance after the 15 second signal he must raise his arm and, when the remainder of the cars able to do so have left the grid, marshals will be instructed to push the car into the pit lane.
 In this case, marshals with yellow flags will stand beside any car (or cars) concerned to warn drivers behind. - 38.7 When the green lights are illuminated, the cars will begin the formation lap with the pole position driver leading.